 Because cargo containers are relatively cheap to buy they can offer a fantastic investment opportunity.
 Whether you rent the container out as an external storage space, for someone else wanting to move house, industrial storage for a business or as an artistic retreat or holiday home.

 Depending on the size of your container, you could be leasing it out whilst you don’t have a use for it for a decent amount of money.
-Investing in shipping containers as an asset is fundamentally no different from making investment in other types of property.
+Investing in shipping containers as an asset is fundamentally no different from making an investment in other types of property.
 As their uses continue to boom in popularity, investing in them can be a smart unique option for many.

 5. Bar, café or studio.